govtrack/govtrack.us-web/README.md

   ./manage.py runserver
   ```

-* To update the data in the future, first git-pull congress-legislators to get the latest legislator information.
+* To update the data in the future, first git-pull the congress-legislators repo to get the latest legislator information.
 Then:

   ```
   build/rsync.sh